Mass Effect 2: Arrival: Development and release

-Arrival was developed by BioWare and published by Electronic Arts.
+Arrival was developed by BioWare and published by Electronic Arts and Microsoft Game Studios.
+It was the last title in the Mass Effect series that was published by Microsoft.
 During development of Mass Effect 2, Bioware stated that downloadable content was becoming a fundamental part of the company's overall philosophy.
 The pack was accidentally leaked on February 21, 2011, by the addition of three new achievements in a patch for the PlayStation 3 version of Mass Effect 2.
 BioWare remarked that the addition of the achievements was intentional, but assumed players would not notice.
 The pack was formally announced on March 14, 2011, via a brand new screenshot.
 As the final downloadable content pack for Mass Effect 2, Arrival acts as a bridge for Mass Effect 3.
 Although the research base where most of the pack's events take place is located on an asteroid, early plans suggested that it would be set on an ocean planet.
 The base would be underwater and Shepard would reach the main level by submarine.
 Each section of the base would be in different "containers" and would have a similar sense to James Cameron's 1989 film The Abyss.

 The soundtrack was composed by Sonic Mayhem duo Sascha Dikiciyan and Cris Velasco, the same composers that penned the music from Mass Effect 2's earlier downloadable content Kasumi – Stolen Memory.
 Arrival was released on March 29, 2011, for Microsoft Windows, PlayStation 3, and Xbox 360.
 In 2021, the pack was remastered as part of the Mass Effect Legendary Edition.